3 financial lessons we can learn from the artist known as Prince

 My recommendation?
 Consult an objective expert.
 That’s why I launched Debt.com.
 Figuring out the differences between debt management and debt settlement, or how an income-based student loan repayment program differs from an income-contingent program is enough to make you as distrustful and procrastinating as Prince.

 That’s why you should check out this site and even call one of our trained counselors at 1-888-472-0365.
 The call is free and so is their consultation.
-Whether you’re a pop superstar or a business professional or a proud parent, you need to talk to people you can trust.
+Whether you’re a pop superstar or a business professional, you need to talk to people you can trust.